C*-simplicity and the unique trace property for discrete groups: Examples of C*-simple groups

-Note that $H_{F_0}$ is an amenable normalish subgroup of $G$.
-By replacing $H$ with $H_{F_0}$, we can assume that $H_F$ is Zariski dense in $L$ for every finite subset $F \subset G$.
-Moreover, since $L \cap G$ is a normal subgroup of $G$, it must have trivial amenable radical.
-It follows that we can replace $G$ with $L \cap G$.
-We can therefore assume that $G$ is a subgroup of the algebraic group $L$ and contains an amenable normalish subgroup $H$ such that $H_F$ is Zariski-dense in $L$ for every finite subset $F \subset G$.
+Suppose for the sake of contradiction that $L \cap G$ is not amenable.
+Let $A = H_{F_0}$.
+Then $A$ is an amenable subgroup of $G$ with the property that $A_F$ is Zariski dense for every finite subset $F \subset G$.
+Hence by replacing $G$ with $L \cap G$, we may assume that $G$ is a subgroup of the algebraic group $L$ containing an amenable subgroup $A$ such that $A_F$ is Zariski-dense in $L$ for every finite subset $F \subset G$.

-Changing $G$ into $G \cap L^0$, where $L^0$ is the connected component of the identity in $L$, we may further assume that $L$ is connected as an algebraic group.
-Finally $L$ is not solvable, for otherwise $G$ would be amenable.
+Replacing $G$ with $L^0 \cap G$, where $L^0$ is the connected component of the identity in $L$, we may further assume that $L$ is connected as an algebraic group.
+Observe that $L$ is not solvable, for otherwise $G$ would be amenable.
 Hence $L$ admits a center-free simple quotient.
 Projecting $G$ to that quotient, we see that we may assume additionally that $L$ is a connected center-free simple algebraic $K$-group.

-Recall that according to the Tits alternative every amenable finitely generated linear group is virtually solvable.
+Recall that according to the Tits alternative \cite{Ti1972} every amenable finitely generated linear group is virtually solvable.
 In characteristic zero this remains true without the finite generation assumption.
 So first suppose that $K$ has characteristic zero.
-Then we may conclude that $H$ is virtually solvable.
+Then we may conclude that $A$ is virtually solvable.
 Hence $L$ is also virtually solvable, contradicting our assumption that $L$ is simple.

 Now suppose that $K$ has characteristic $p > 0$.
-We first claim that $H$ is locally finite.
+We first claim that $A$ is locally finite.
 To see this, we require the following definition.
 For an arbitrary subgroup $\Gamma$ of $GL_n(K)$, let $\core(\Gamma)$ denote the inductive limit

 as $\Lambda$ ranges over all finitely generated subgroups of $\Gamma$, where $\operatorname{cls}(\Lambda)^0$ denotes the connected component of the identify of the Zariski closure of $\Lambda$.
 Then $\core(\Gamma)$ is a connected algebraic subgroup of $GL_n(K)$ that is normalized by $\Gamma$ and $\core(\Gamma) \cap \Gamma$ is Zariski-dense in $\core(\Gamma)$.
 Moreover, $\Gamma$ is locally finite if and only if $\core(\Gamma)$ is trivial.